tun67213/DataStructuresRevision/README.md

 The project will focus on covering the functions for interfaces, and then the functions for the classes themselves.

 ## Instructions for Usage

-If you are interested in bringing this project to the next level, these are the rules:
-1. This repository has been made public so that all can use it to improve the functionality as the Java module keeps expanding.
+This repository has been made public for reference and educational purposes only.
+Please follow the steps below to clone the repository and explore the code:

-2. Therefore, changes can not be pushed or merged into this repository to change it, so please do not try to do so.
-3. Instead, follow these steps:
+    No Contributions or Changes:
+    This repository is not open for contributions.
+Please do not attempt to push, pull, or request changes.
+The repository is provided as-is, and no updates or external changes will be accepted.

+    Cloning the Repository:
+    If you'd like to explore the code:
-   1. Click on the green button that says "<> Code".
+        Click the green "<> Code" button.
-   2. Once there, copy the link based on what you are using for your code management.
-   3. Then, go to your corresponding software and paste it there.
-If you are using GitHub Desktop (which is what I use), then, once you have navigated to the appropriate repository, select 'File' --> 'Clone Repository' and provide the URL copied there.
-   4. Once this step is complete, all code should be cloned into your local computer.
-4. In order to test any of the functions in this class, specifically those of ArrayList and LinkedList, you would do the following:
+        Copy the repository URL for your preferred Git tool.
+        In your Git client (e.g., GitHub Desktop), select 'File' → 'Clone Repository' and paste the URL to clone the repository to your local machine.

+    Testing the Code:
+    To test the data structures (such as ArrayList and LinkedList):
-   1. Open the Main.java file with the main function implemented.
+        Open the Main.java file, which contains the main function.
+        Instantiate the data structures by writing:
+        List<'datatype'> list = new ArrayList<>();
+        or
-   2. In there, write List<'datatype'> list = new ArrayList<>(); or List<'datatype'> list = new LinkedList<>();
+        List<'datatype'> list = new LinkedList<>();
-   3. Then, you would write 'list.' to find the options available to you to appear and can call and test using that.
+        Call functions on the list using list. and explore the available methods.

 ## Table of Contents